Skip to main content Skip to accessibility

 You can provide feedback yourself, or a family member, friend, representative, or independent advocate can contact us.

 You may submit feedback at any time in the best way for you.
-We welcome feedback at the point of service as well as afterwards
+We welcome feedback at the point of service as well as afterwards.

 Complaints

-A complaint can be about the standards of our services, or an act, omission or decision that has been made.
+• an act, omission or decision that has been made

 The following are our principles when dealing with complaints:

-• We will deal with complaints impartially, objectively and professionally.
-Customers who complain can be assured that there will be no adverse treatment of them or their families because they have made a complaint.
+• we will deal with complaints impartially, objectively and professionally.
+Customers who complain can be assured that there will be no adverse treatment of them or their families because they have made a complaint

-• We will keep you informed about the progress of your complaint.
+• we will keep you informed about the progress of your complaint

 Complaint acknowledgement

-If you submit your feedback through our online form or by email, you will receive an immediate automated acknowledgement of receipt.
-We endeavour to review and give an initial acknowledgement to all complaints within the first 48 working hours of receipt.
-Cases received after 3pm will be responded to within 48 hours starting at 9am on the next working day.
+We aim to review and give an initial response to all complaints within 2 working days of receipt.
+Cases received after 3pm, will be responded to from the next working day.

 We have a 3-stage procedure for complaints.
 Once we have received your complaint we will discuss it with you and agree how it will be dealt with.
-Where possible, complaints will be resolved at first point of contact, whether in person at the time of the incident, or when the complaint is made after the event.

 Stage 1